 Our principal source of funds is cash generated from operations and borrowings available under our credit facilities.
-At October 29, 2016, we maintained \$100 million unsecured revolving credit facilities, no borrowings were outstanding and \$2.2 million was reserved for standby letters of credit.
+At January 28, 2017, we maintained \$100 million unsecured revolving credit facilities, no borrowings were outstanding and \$2.2 million was reserved for standby letters of credit.
 We believe that existing capital resources will be sufficient to meet our liquidity and capital requirements for the next twelve months.

 On November 18, 2016, the Company declared a special cash dividend of \$1.50 per share payable to shareholders of record on November 28, 2016.
-The cash dividend, expected to approximate \$70 million, will be paid from available cash on or before January 27, 2017.
+The cash dividend, aggregating \$69.9 million, was paid on January 27, 2017.
 The Company also announced the Board has approved in concept an additional cash dividend, in an amount to be determined, to holders of record prior to the end of the current fiscal year.